From daily gear to thoughtful picked items that carry me through ultra marathons - this is what I use to slay mountains.

-Patagonia Duckbill Trucker Hat - lightweight, breathable, on my hat for every run this past year.
+Patagonia Duckbill Trucker Hat - lightweight, breathable, on my head for every run this past year.

 Patagonia Houdini Zip-Front Jacket the insanely lightweight jacket is in wet weather always in my bag.
 Doesn't safe you from torrential downpour, but keeps you surprisingly warm in a pinch.

 OOFOS Unisex Ooahh Slide Sandal - I got a pair after my Broken Arrow Skyrace in 2018 and I loved the soft, padded, cushy footbed.
 Perfectly simple shoe for that post run drive home.